-In Colorado, 900 years after a nuclear war in the USA, the mankind is back to the stone ages.
-Amazons are ruling the tribes, the men are dumb, either kept as slaves and couplers or are living wild as animals.
+In Colorado, 900 years after a nuclear war in the USA, humanity's been sent.back to the Stone Age life.
+Amazons are ruling the tribes, the men are dumb, either kept as slaves and sex partners, or are living wild as animals.
 Only Korvis and a friend are intelligent enough to flee and found a tribe of their own.
 Will they manage to teach the women love to men again?
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>